06 September 2025

 Tenancy Agreements - Why you need one

 If this is your first time negotiating the details of a Tenancy Agreement, it’s easy to feel overwhelmed.
-However, a clear understanding of the obligations of both parties creates peace of mind and starts the landlord-tenant relationship off on the right foot.
+However, a clear understanding of the obligations of both parties provides peace of mind and starts the landlord-tenant relationship off on the right foot.

 What is a Tenancy Agreement and why do I need one?